What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 • Women alone: Not a perfect situation, but far from impossible.
 Expect to be the subject of a constant curiosity and as in India some unwanted attention.
 Pakistani women rarely travel alone.
 Things are much easier in the KKH area.
 In towns such as Peshawar that border Afghanistan although not 100% necessary, a light scarf draped over your shoulders ready to cover your hair when needed (dupatta) and tunic-like light cotton top (shalwar-kamiz) that is lose fitting and hides bust and bottom makes life much easier, is highly recommended, is easily obtainable from a shop and will command you much higher levels of respect.
 See Iran country summary for a rough guideline - but remember Pakistan is not like Iran with its enforced dress code.

-• Drugs, cigarettes and alcohol: Pakistan is, like Iran, a dry country, however as a non-Muslim tourist you can get a permit to buy alcohol, but there's little point because grog is only available in a few top end hotels.
+• Local poisons for the body: Pakistan is, like Iran, a dry country, however as a non-Muslim tourist you can get a permit to buy alcohol, but there's little point because grog is only available in a few top end hotels.
 You might see Chinese beer for sale in a few places in Karimabad.
-In northern areas huge beautiful marijuana plants can be seen growing wild, but locals show no interest and plants are pollinated (see images1 - image2).
+In northern areas, huge beautiful marijuana plants can be seen growing wild, but locals show no interest and plants are pollinated (see images1 - image2).
 In the NWFP (North-West Frontier Province) many guides seem keen to arrange for you some grass or opium, but apart from this you are unlikely to be offered drugs despite the very obvious presence of weed and the country's opium trade.
 This is not Nepal or Thailand.

 • Intro: An Ireland-sized island just off the southern tip of India.
 The population of 25 million is mostly rural, except for Colombo, the capital.
 Stunning tropical beaches and coral on the west and south coasts are the main draw, but there are also ancient cities (ruined cliff palaces and temple complexes in the centre of the country) and the hill town of Kandy is on most people's itinerary.
 Plenty of interesting wildlife, including wild monkeys and elephants.
 The north is inhabited by Tamils (mostly Hindu), and the south by Sinhalese (mostly Buddhists).
 The north was off-limits for twenty years owing to a brutal civil war, but has opened up since 2002, as a ceasefire has been declared.
 This ceasefire has looked shaky at times since, but northern towns such as Jaffna are safe to visit, although of little tourist draw (apart from getting away from the hordes of European package tourist that descend on Sri Lanka throughout the year).